JerryAZR/FPGA-Robotics-Edu-2/feedback/README.md

 the proportional (P) term to build a simple feedback control system.

-In a PID controller with only the P term (i.e. P controller), the input to the system-under-control is propotional to the error (i.e. difference between the desired and actual output value).
+In a PID controller with only the P term (i.e. P controller), the input to the system-under-control is proportional to the error (i.e. difference between the desired and actual output value).

 We define the encoder pulse count (over a predefined interval) as the system output, and the change in duty cycle (rather than the duty cycle itself) as the input.
 Intuitively, we increase the duty cycle if we see too few encoder pulses, or decrease it if we see too many.
-The amount of increase or decrease is propotional to the difference between the desired and actual number of pulses.
+The amount of increase or decrease is proportional to the difference between the desired and actual number of pulses.
 The following pseudo code implements this control logic:

 ```